List of Japanese football champions: J1 League (2015–present)

 The league was renamed to J1 League in 2015.

 Total titles won

-Thirteen clubs have been champions, though only ten have won the title since the establishment of J. League.
-Of these ten, Kashima Antlers, Gamba Osaka, Nagoya Grampus and Kawasaki Frontale have never been Japan Soccer League champions.
+Fourteen clubs have been champions, though only eleven have won the title since the establishment of J. League.
+Of these eleven, Kashima Antlers, Gamba Osaka, Nagoya Grampus, Kawasaki Frontale and Vissel Kobe have never been Japan Soccer League champions; Kobe never competed in the old JSL Division 1.

 All Japanese champion clubs still exist and are competing in the J. League; however, some may have moved from their Japan Soccer League locations they won the title at, or may have cut off ties with their original parent company.

 Years in italic indicate Japan Soccer League seasons.
-Clubs in bold compete in J1 as of the 2023 season; clubs in italic no longer exist.
+Clubs in bold compete in J1 as of the 2025 season; clubs in italic no longer exist.

 Wins by region

 This is a breakdown by Japanese region, as clubs have moved cities before and even during the J.League period.
 Sanfrecce Hiroshima, Júbilo Iwata, Yokohama F. Marinos, Cerezo Osaka, Nagoya Grampus and Kawasaki Frontale are the only champion clubs who have always been based in their respective cities.

 Note that JFA divides Japan into nine regions rather than the more traditional eight, splitting Chūbu into Hokushin'etsu and Tōkai.
 See Japanese Regional Leagues for further detail.